TMJ disorer diagnosis and treatment

 bite problems, reflux issues and so much more.

 Neuromuscular dentistry is the term applied to techniques that expand upon the traditional approach to dentistry.
 Dental treatment that restores your teeth to the present bite (occlusion) might be called two-dimensional dentistry and is appropriate for most dental procedures.
-Neuromuscular dentistry takes into consideration a third-dimension – the status and function of the muscles that control jaw position, chewing, and swallowing.
+Neuromuscular dentistry takes into consideration a third dimension — the status and function of the muscles that control jaw position, chewing, and swallowing.
 If you have head, neck, or jaw pain, neuromuscular dentistry may be for you.
 If you’d like to know more, schedule a consultation with us today.

 Why Neuromuscular Dentistry?